HazyResearch/epoxy/README.md

 ## Citation

-If you use our work or found it useful, please cite our [arXiv paper] for now:
+If you use our work or found it useful, please cite our [arXiv paper](https://arxiv.org/abs/2006.15168) for now:
 ```
 @article{chen2020train,
   author = {Mayee F. Chen and Daniel Y. Fu and Frederic Sala and Sen Wu and Ravi Teja Mullapudi and Fait Poms and Kayvon Fatahalian and Christopher R\'e},
   title = {Train and You'll Miss It: Interactive Model Iteration with Weak Supervision and Pre-Trained Embeddings},
-  journal = {FILL THIS IN},
+  journal = {arXiv preprint arXiv:2006.15168},
   year = {2020},
 }
 ```